pearlkim0624/lenslocked.com/README.md

 # Lens Locked

-An awesome photo gallery application
+An photo gallery application implemented in Go.

-with Web development course by Jon Calhoun
+It has been developed with Web development course by Jon Calhoun